 Education flows down from the needs of employers.
 Companies outsource their recruiting efforts to universities, who gauge the quality of applicants on their behalf.
 Employers benefit, but students pay the price in time and debt.
 Accreditation is a signal of competence, so HR directors save time and money by restricting their applicant pool to graduates from top-tier universities.
 Ivy League graduates, for example, passed a quality bar which made them attractive to employers.

 To ease the recruiting process, universities built intimate relationships with employers.
 They justified exorbitant tuition costs by funneling graduates to respected, well-paying companies, such as big banks and consulting firms.
 Universities invested in relationships with successful alumni and career development departments, so they could boast about the jobs their graduates accepted.
 Knowing this, aspiring students and their parents fought tooth and nail for coveted spots at Ivy League universities.

 As a result, college acceptance is a brutal zero-sum competition, where an ever-expanding number of applicants fight for a limited number of university spots.

 The system wasn’t always so crazy.
 Historically, there was a strong correlation between the reputation of the university and the quality of its education.
 Limited by the reach of their words, before the internet, top-tier professors could only teach hundreds of students at a time.
-Since professors couldn’t record or distribute their lectures, students had to witness them first-hand.
+Since professors couldn’t easily record or distribute their lectures, students had to witness them first-hand.